SilverNicktail/terminator-unity/README.md

 * Processor: Intel i5 (Skylake) equivalent
 * Graphics: GTX 660 with 2GB video memory and up-to-date drivers
 * Memory: 4GB system RAM

+## Unity Version

+Daggerfall Unity was most recently developed against Unity 2019.
+I am hopeful that I can update the project to a more recent version.
+Not sure yet of the reason why this hasn't occurred upstream.
+Could be the custom tools that were developed for the project (which I plan to update as my first task anyway).